 The bachelor of science in organizational leadership (BSOL) degree has two options.
-A four year degree option is available to incoming students and transfer students.
-The degree completion option is available for individuals who have completed an associate degree from an accredited college or university, or completed 45 hours toward degree, or have the permission of the dean of the college.
-For more information about degree requirements, contact the College of Applied Science and Technology at (479) 788-7783.
+A four year degree option is available to freshman, sophomore, and transfer students.

+The degree completion option is available for current and transfer students who have completed an associate degree from an accredited college or university, or completed 45 hours toward degree, or have the permission of the dean of the college.
+The maximum number of lower-level (1000-2000) courses hours transferable to the BSOL degree completion is 75 semester hours.